Human Growth Hormone (HGH) for “Dummies”

 Growth Hormone-releasing hormone for injection was approved for use in children with Growth Hormone deficiency (GHD), by the FDA in 1997, and became available to the clinic in 1998.
 It is an experimental hospital treatment with regards to adult patients who are prescribed about half the dose of a small child.

 Prior clinical approval is required to participate in the adult clinical trial program conducted by the hospital.
-This therapy has great potential for adults who have Growth Hormone deficiency, and seek to reverse the effects of aging or treat a medical disorder.
+This therapy has excellent potential for adults who have Growth Hormone Deficiency, and seek to reverse the effects of aging or treat a medical disorder.

-A patient who is dissatisfied with the results obtained through GH-GH therapy may elect to be treated after that with HGH replacement therapy, or vice versa.
+A patient who is dissatisfied with the results obtained through GH-RH therapy may elect to be treated after that with HGH replacement therapy, or vice versa.

 Growth Hormone Declines with Aging.
 The decrease of Growth Hormone with age is directly associated with many of the symptoms of aging, including cardiovascular disease, increased body fat, osteoporosis, wrinkling, gray hair, decreased energy, reduced sexual function and interest, and other premature aging symptoms.

-Research over the last 40 years confirms the decline of HGH as we age in our adult years, and the decline of HGH production accelerates as we get older.
+Research over the last 40 years confirms the decline of HGH as we age in our adult years, and the fall of HGH production accelerates as we get older.

 HGH is produced at a rate that peaks during adolescence when accelerated growth occurs.
 Growth Hormone secretion decreases with age in every animal species tested, thus far.